-- Investment returns are likely to remain relatively low during 2015/16 and beyond; - Borrowing interest rates have been volatile during 2014 and early 2015 as alternative good and bad news has alternately promoted optimism, and then pessimism, in financial markets.
+- The overall trend in the longer term will be for gilt yields and PWLB rates to rise when economic recovery is firmly established accompanied by rising inflation and consequent increases in Bank Rate - Investment returns are likely to remain relatively low during 2016/17 and beyond; - Borrowing interest rates have been highly volatile during 2015 as alternating good and bad news have promoted optimism, and then pessimism, in financial markets.
 The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
 However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in later times, when authorities will not be able to avoid new borrowing to finance new capital expenditure and/or to refinance maturing debt. - There remains a cost of carrying any new borrowing which causes an increase in investments as this will continue to incur a revenue loss between borrowing costs and investment returns.